undergroundwires/CEH-in-bullet-points/chapters/10-social-engineering/social-engineering-overview.md

 2. **Select target**
    - Choose a target employee
    - Some employees are more vulnerable than others
-     - Easy targets also known as **Rebecca** and **Jessica** mean a person who is an easy target for social engineering  such as the receptionist of a companyengineering, such as
+     - Easy targets also known as **Rebecca** and **Jessica** mean a person who is an easy target for social engineering such as the receptionist of a company
      - E.g. receptionists, help-desk personnel, tech support, system administrators, clients.
    - A frustrated target is more willing to reveal information
 3. **Relationship**